EMCL-EU/EMCL-EU.github.io/content/admission.md

 The proof of English skills may **not be older than 2 years** and it needs to be handed in together with the other documents.
 It is **NOT possible** to submit it later than the deadline of December 15, 2025.

 ## Application process for admission
-First you need to register in Studielink: [https://www.studielink.nl/account/aanvragen/personalia](https://www.studielink.nl/account/aanvragen/personalia), then in our online application portal (link tba).
+First you need to register in [Studielink](https://www.studielink.nl/account/aanvragen/personalia), then in our online [application portal](https://www.formdesk.com/rug/LET-EMCL-portal) (link will be active October 20).
 All documents will need to be uploaded in this portal.
-More information on scholarships, the application process and deadlines will be available soon!
+More information on scholarships will be available soon!
 Please check back regularly! <!--You will receive login details for the Online Application System via e-mail after you have applied in Studielink.
 Look for an e-mail titled: *"University of Groningen - Complete your application"*.
 Please make sure you complete all the steps in Progress until your application has the status *"Submitted"*.-->

 <!--In addition to submitting the other required documents (see above, ["Required documents"](#required-documents)), you will need to ask your two academic referees to send their reference letter on letterhead to this email address: [emcl@rug.nl](mailto:emcl@rug.nl).
 **Please make sure your referees mention in the subject title the following: your NAME, EMCL and STUDENT NUMBER (which you receive after registration in Studielink).
 Without this information the EMCL administration is not able to add these letters to your application package.** -->